This blog may contain affiliate links. Read our disclosure policy for more info.

 15. Brandywine Falls

-Not to be outdone by Shannon Falls is the other must-see waterfall on this list: the stunning 70-meter Brandywine Falls.
-It can be seen from a viewpoint that is just a quick 1km walk away from the parking area.
+Not to be outdone by Shannon Falls is the other must-see waterfall on this drive from Vancouver to Whistler, the stunning 70-meter Brandywine Falls.
+It can be seen from a viewpoint that is just a quick 1km walk away from the parking area and back again.

 16. The Train Graveyard